-Conditional Use Permits are those uses that are generally compatible with the land uses permitted by right in a zoning district but that require individual review of their location, design, and configuration, and the imposition of conditions or mitigations in order to ensure the appropriateness of the use at a particular location within a given zoning district.
+Conditional Use Permits (link to Code) are those uses that are generally compatible with the land uses permitted by right in a zoning district but that require individual review of their location, design, and configuration, and the imposition of conditions or mitigations in order to ensure the appropriateness of the use at a particular location within a given zoning district.

 A conditional use is permitted if it can meet each of the eleven approval criteria listed below.
 Some criteria may require full infrastructure review by the engineering division.
 It will be the applicant’s choice to either pursue infrastructure approval prior to submitting the conditional use permit application, or delay infrastructure approval until after the hearing and risk an approval with conditions or a denial from the board of adjustment and appeal.
 Regardless of the action of the board, a conditional use permit is not final and in effect until infrastructure approval is obtained from the engineering division (if applicable).
 Conditional use permit approval criteria are as follows:

 A) The requested use is compatible with the existing natural environment of the site, with properties in the neighborhood, and projected future development of the area.

 B) There is adequate provision for water supply and for sanitary sewers and sewerage treatment.